Disclaimer

 Errors and corrections

-If you believe a page on PlantingCalc contains an error — an incorrect zone, a miscalculated spacing recommendation, an outdated frost-date value, or a factual error in an editorial section — please contact us with the page URL and a description of the problem.
+If you believe a page on PlantingCalc contains an error, for example an incorrect zone assignment, a miscalculated spacing recommendation, an outdated frost-date value, or a factual problem in an editorial section, please contact us with the page URL and a description of the problem.
 We review every correction request and update against the underlying source data.